maginetweb-arch/TVITALIA/README.md

 [804] Rete Mia
 [899] Radio TV Serie A

-Oltre ai principali canali tv nazionali verranno aggiunti alcuni canali degni di nota che hanno una programmazione di interesse.
+Oltre ai principali canali tv nazionali verranno aggiunti alcuni canali degni di nota che hanno una programmazione di interesse (a nostra discrezione).

+This repository contains all the links to the main Italian TV channels in m3u files that can be opened with any program that supports playlist files.
+The links are all taken from official streams, and therefore should only be legally viewable within Italy.
+Broken links will be updated as soon as possible.
+New channels may be added if deemed interesting.
+However, the idea is to keep the list clean and avoid unnecessary channels (at our discretion).